General information

 Pesticides

-Information on pesticides safety levels contact Health and Safety Executive’s (HSE) Chemicals Regulation Directorate (CRD).
+Information on pesticides safety levels contact Health and Safety Executive’s (HSE) Chemicals Regulation Division (CRD).

 Contaminants

-A guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of Commission Regulations setting regulatory limits for contaminants in food (nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs), can be found archived on The National Archives website.
+The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of retained UK law which set out regulatory limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.

 Import restrictions